 Students are expected to begin to register for research credit no later than their fifth semester of study.
 Up to 20 credit hours may be taken as research credit.
 The Jean and Alexander Heard Library’s rich collection of French materials makes research possible in all periods of French literature.
 The library’s special collections department also houses the W.T.
 Bandy Center for Baudelaire and Modern French Studies, the Pascal Pia collection (nineteenth and twentieth-century literary criticism), the Gilbert Sigaux collection (twentieth-century French literature), and the Wachs collection (eighteenth-century fiction and almanachs).

-• Total of 72 credit hours, of which at least 52 must be from formal coursework
+- Total of 72 credit hours, including post-course work hours (8999) and ABD research hours (9999) of which at least 39 (previously 52) must be from formal coursework

 Ph.D.
 Milestones (Summary)

 Year Two, semester two: Student admitted to Ph.D. program.
 Selection of the dissertation director.
 In consultation with the dissertation director, qualifying exam committee established.
 Areas of specialization and reading list approved by dissertation director and submitted to the qualifying exam committee (no later than finals week).

 Year Three, semester one: Qualifying Exams, language reading exam or coursework completed.
 At her/his discretion, the dissertation director may alter the exam schedule.
 However, all exams and proposals must be completed no later than the end of the third year.